LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Methods

+First, we tested with GPT-4, Gemini, and Claude to annotate a small sample of comments.
+We noticed that Gemini frequently applied labels outside Schwartz's framework, while GPT-4 and Claude produced more consistent annotations.
+We selected GPT-4 as the reference model because prior research shows that it achieves higher accuracy than both Claude~\cite{nemkova2025comparing} and expert crowdworkers~\cite{He-2024} in diverse annotation tasks.
+We used the following prompt: \begin{quote} {\fontfamily{qcr}\fontsize{8}{8}\selectfont Identify Schwartz's human values in different segments of the following comment.\\ <insert comment>\\ Only list the segments and corresponding value pairs in the following format.
+Don't add any explanation.\\ Segment:\\ Value:\\ } \end{quote}

-We used GPT-4 to annotate these values in participants' comments.
-Overall, each comment represented a vector of values.
+Following the initial annotation process, each comment represented a vector of values.
 For example, the comment shown in Figure~\ref{fig:annotated-value} represents six distinct values: Universalism, Hedonism, Self-direction, Tradition, Conformity, and Security.
 The annotations can either have a positive or negative association with the value.
 For example, the segment \textit{`why society should interfere'} captures lack of tolerance (Universalism).
 Some segments can represent multiple values, such as \textit{`man get married to a woman'} signifies both Traditional value and Conformity to rules.

-Two authors independently reviewed GPT-4's annotation of values, making updates when we disagreed with the assigned value or when a comment segment reflected multiple values.
-Inter-rater reliability was high (Cohen's $\kappa=0.87$).
-Any remaining disagreements were resolved through discussion.
-After the annotations were confirmed, we conducted multiple Chi-square tests with Bonferroni correction to examine if there was any cross-cultural difference in the values Indian and Americans expressed in their comments across different topics and stances.
+To verify whether GPT-4 correctly recognized values across different cultural contexts, two of the authors independently reviewed all the annotations.
+The authors bring socio-cultural expertise from their longstanding research experience in India and lived experience in the US.
+We revised GPT-4’s annotations when we disagreed with the assigned value or when a comment segment reflected multiple values that GPT-4 did not capture.
+Inter-rater reliability between authors was high (Cohen's $\kappa=0.87$) and remaining disagreements were resolved through discussion.
+After confirming the annotations, we conducted multiple CHI-square tests with Bonferroni correction to examine cross-cultural differences in the values expressed by Indian and American participants across different topics and stances.
+We also examined whether the values differed based on different demographic characteristics.